Book 2 - Part 4: Binding Evil - Chapter One

-“In truth, Lieutenant Baker, you really have less than two weeks to make a decision.
+“In truth, Lieutenant Baker, you really have less than two weeks to decide.
 We can go bionic or with a regular prosthesis.”

-Baker realized right then and there it was all or nothing for Stevie.
+Baker realized at once it was all or nothing for Stevie.
 She wanted him to have the best opportunity possible.
 She thanked Dr. Lambert and left.

 Going out to her car, to drive to the bank and see if in fact the bank would give her a loan; her cell phone rang.